Time series forecasting methods

 - In the case of moving averages, the weights assigned to the observations are the same and are equal to 1/N. In exponential smoothing, however, there are one or more smoothing parameters to be determined (or estimated) and these choices determine the weights assigned to the observations.

-Models including seasonality
+Forecasting models including seasonality

 ARIMA and SARIMA